 Set a Deadline

-If you’re creating a limited time offer, it must be clear for customers that the sale will end, that there is a sign-up deadline, or that orders must be placed within a specific timeframe.
+If you’re creating a limited-time offer, it must be clear to customers that the sale will end, that there is a sign-up deadline, or that orders must be placed within a specific timeframe.
 Having a limited amount of time to do something forces us to take action.

 Add Urgency to the Copy